 The PAFA is often overlooked with so many historic sites in Philly.
 But it shouldn’t be.
 Opened in 1805, the PAFA takes the visitor on a chronological tour of American art from the 1760s to present.

-Of special note are three portraits of George Washington by Gilbert Stuart (an iconic and well known image shown above), Charles Wilson Peale, and Rembrandt Peale.
+Of special note are three portraits of George Washington by Gilbert Stuart, Charles Wilson Peale, and Rembrandt Peale.

 Aside from the 16,000 works in its permanent collection, the PAFA also has an itinerary of well curated special exhibitions happening throughout the year.